saeidtayebi/Data-Wrangling-Analysis_Parking_Infraction_Toronto/README.md

 ## Packages & documents
 ---
-The code was written in Jupyter Notebook with Python, using Pandas for data manipulation, and Plotly for visualization.
+The code was written in Jupyter Notebook with Python, using Pandas for data manipulation, and Matplotlib for visualization.
 * deliverables.ipynb: Set-Up, imports, Data wrangling, and Processing
 * functions.ipynb: workflows for processing the data
-* analysis.ipynb: data visualization, analysis and some discussion
+* map.html and mapnn.html are the output maps as part of the tasks
+* Deliverables.pdf: a pdf export of the jupyter notebook

 ```python